 John A. Catsimatidis

 During his senior year, with just eight credits remaining, Catsimatidis dropped out of NYU to work in the grocery business full-time.
 By his 25th birthday he was already a success with 10 Red Apple Supermarkets scattered along Broadway on Manhattan's Upper Westside.
-Now, four decades later the Red Apple Group has evolved into a diversified corporation that has holdings in the energy, aviation, retail and real estate sectors and over 8,000 employees, with approximately 2,000 located in New York City.
-Archon Catsimatidis and his wife Margo live on Manhattan's Upper East side and are parents to 2 grown children; Andrea and John Jr.
+Now, four decades later the Red Apple Group has evolved into a diversified corporation that has holdings in the energy, aviation, retail and real estate sectors and over 8,000 employees, with approximately 2,000 locations in New York City.
+Archon Catsimatidis and his wife Margo live on Manhattan's Upper East Side and are parents to 2 grown children; Andrea and John Jr.

+The prestigious Award is named in recognition of the extraordinary service exemplified by National Vice Commander Bouras of Blessed Memory, who demonstrated remarkable leadership as a faithful son of the Ecumenical Patriarchate and exemplary steward of the Greek Orthodox Archdiocese of America.
 Past recipients of the Award have included George D. Behrakis (2011), James C. Fountas and John Halecky, Jr. (2012), Stephen J. Yallourakis, M.D., D.D.S.
 (2013), Christopher Stratakis, Esq.
 (2014), the Hon.
 Nicholas Tsoucalas (2015) and Theofanis V. Economidis (2016).